Nasdanika/core/engineering/model/doc/issue.md

 assignees - roles (planning), members (execution).
 Maybe different names.
 Members must be in roles to be assigned. collections, the first in collection is primary - responsible.

 issue type, status - transitions/workflow.
+Status examples - new, assigned, groomed/ready for sprint.

 Issue extends Entity.
 May extend named element or define summary field or make title mandatory.
 Maybe hide title - will need to modify design for that so it doesn't show reflective title.